 St. Nicholas Fair is made up of several Christmas markets that are all close to each other in the center of the city of York.
 The majority of the activity is along Church Street and Parliament Street.
 You will also find markets at Coppergate and the Judge’s Lodging.
 Behind the Shambles, you can visit the York Shambles Christmas Market and the Made in Yorkshire Yuletide Village.

 York City Centre is a very walkable area and is not car friendly.
 The York St. Nicholas Christmas Markets are walking distance from the York Train Station.
 If you are driving, the closest parking for the York Christmas market is the Piccadilly York car park.

 York Christmas Markets Dates and Hours

-Unfortunately, the 2018 dates for St. Nicolas Fair are November 15th until only December 23rd.
+In 2023, the dates for St. Nicolas Fair are November 16th until only December 22nd.
 The York Christmas market opening time is 10 am daily.
-From Sunday through Wednesday they close at 6 pm.
-Thursday through Saturday, York Christmas Market opening hours go a little later (until 8 pm).
+From Sunday through Thursday they close at 6 pm.
+Friday and Saturday, the York Christmas Market opening hours go a little later (until 8 pm).
 Maybe in future years, the dates will be extended – we can hope, right?

 York Christmas Market Food

 Make sure you go to the Christmas Markets in York hungry because there are so many yummy food options!
 It was nice most places were offering samples, but no one was pushy about getting you to buy anything.